trezzuri/erpnext-docs/docs/en/setting-up/print/print-settings.md

 **In Print Settings you can set your printing preferences like Paper Size, default text size, whether you want to output as PDF or HTML, etc.**

-Since ERPNext is a browser-based application, the actual print command is executed by the browser you're using.
+Since SOMA is a browser-based application, the actual print command is executed by the browser you're using.

 To edit Print Settings, go to: